Last updated: 01/20/2021

 Section 8.1.
 Applications for Funding.
 The Board of Directors shall make available to agencies Applications for Funding throughout the year, to be reviewed and acted upon at the appropriate time.
 Applications for Funding will be accepted for review at any time.
 The Board of Directors shall make decisions on funding requests on submitted applications as they are received.

 Section 8.2.
 Agency/Program Qualifications.
 In order to qualify for funding from the LCCSF, an Agency/Program must be incorporated or authorized to do business in the State of Missouri as a not-for-profit corporation or be a governmental entity.
-Agency/Program programs must receive at least twenty-five percent (25%) of their funding from other sources.
+Agency/Program programs must receive at least fifteen percent (15%) of their funding from other sources.

 To the greatest extent possible, agencies are required to maximize funding from all other sources.
 Other funding sources may include, but are not limited to: commercial, federal and state insurers, other federal and state funds, city funds and funding from schools, courts, not-for-profit organizations, private organizations and other direct support.
 Proposal review processes and contracts for services and programs will specify procedures to monitor good faith efforts to comply with this policy.
 To reiterate, LCCSF is a funder of last resort.